CumulusNetworks/docs/content/cumulus-linux-54/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting-BGP.md

 ## Show Next Hop Information

-To show information about a specific next hop, run these NVUE commands:
+To show information about a specific next hop, you can run the vtysh `show bgp vrf default nexthop <ip-address>` command or you can run these NVUE commands:
 - `nv show vrf <vrf-id> router bgp nexthop ipv4 ip-address <ip-address>` for IPv4
 - `nv show vrf <vrf-id> router bgp nexthop ipv6 ip-address <ip-address>` for IPv6